+Students may challenge any matriculation component.
+To do so, consult with a college counselor.
+Complaints may be filed with the Dean of Student Services, who is responsible for investigation and resolution of such complaints.
+The Dean will maintain a file on all formal complaints.
 Placement testing is available by appointment for English, mathematics, reading, and English as a Second Language (ESL).
 All students must have a current admission application on file with the Admissions and Records Office in order to test.
-Students may complete the college application from our webpage http://wcc.yccd.edu, and click on "Apply Now" or complete a paper application at the Admissions and Records Office located in Building 700..
+Students may complete the college application from our webpage http://wcc.yccd.edu, and click on "Apply Now" or complete a paper application at the Admissions and Records Office located in Building 700.

-Students may contact Admissions and Records at (530) 661-5700 to schedule an appointment or stop in and schedule an appointment in person in Building 700.
+Students may contact the Woodland Community College Admissions and Records Office at (530) 661-5720 to schedule an appointment or stop by in person in Building 700.
 Placement tests are offered:

-Monday 9:30am and 3:00pm
+Monday 9:30am and 4:00pm

-Tuesday 9:30am and 2:30pm
+Tuesday 9:30am and 4:00pm

 Wednesday 9:30am and 2:30pm

 Thursday (ESL ONLY) 12:00pm and 3:00pm

 Friday 9:30am and 1:30pm